 Here is a summary of recent data:

-• The ADP employment report showed an increase of 190,000 private sector payroll jobs in November.
-This was above consensus expectations of 186,000 private sector payroll jobs added.
-The ADP report hasn't been very useful in predicting the BLS report for any one month, but in general, this suggests employment growth close to or above expectations.
+• The ADP employment report showed an increase of 179,000 private sector payroll jobs in November.
+This was slightly above consensus expectations of 175,000 private sector payroll jobs added.
+The ADP report hasn't been very useful in predicting the BLS report for any one month, but in general, this suggests employment growth close to expectations.

-• The ISM manufacturing employment index decreased in November to 59.7%.
-A historical correlation between the ISM manufacturing employment index and the BLS employment report for manufacturing, suggests that private sector BLS manufacturing payroll increased about 34,000 in October.
-The ADP report indicated manufacturing jobs increased 40,000 in November.
+• The ISM manufacturing employment index increased in November to 58.4%.
+A historical correlation between the ISM manufacturing employment index and the BLS employment report for manufacturing, suggests that private sector BLS manufacturing payroll increased about 25,000 in November.
+The ADP report indicated manufacturing jobs increased 4,000 in November.

-The ISM non-manufacturing employment index decreased in November to 55.3%.
-A historical correlation between the ISM non-manufacturing employment index and the BLS employment report for non-manufacturing, suggests that private sector BLS non-manufacturing payroll jobs increased about 215,000 in November.
+The ISM non-manufacturing employment index decreased in November to 58.4%.
+A historical correlation between the ISM non-manufacturing employment index and the BLS employment report for non-manufacturing, suggests that private sector BLS non-manufacturing payroll jobs increased well over 200,000 in November.

-Combined, the ISM indexes suggests employment gains of about 249,000.
-This suggests employment growth above expectations.
+Combined, the ISM indexes suggest strong employment gains.
+This suggests employment growth well above expectations.

-The increase during the reference week suggests a weaker employment report in November than in October.
+The increase during the reference week suggests a weaker employment report in November.

-• Conclusion: The ISM reports suggest a strong report.
-The ADP report and weekly claims suggest a an employment report close to expectations.
-My guess is the employment report will be above the consensus.
+• Conclusion: These reports suggest a solid employment report in November, except for unemployment claims.
+My guess is the report will be at or above the consensus.